Financial-Times/o-ads/README.md

 ### Targeting Key Values <div id="title6"></div>

-Some key values are added to the ad requests out of the box
+Some key values are added to the ad requests out of the box:

 * Pre-packaged social referrer metadata (twitter, google, facebook, drudge)
 * Registration/Subscription/AYSC metadata (when on ft.com domain for logged in users)